 These unusual activities offer a different perspective on Comrie and its surroundings.
-These ideas could provide a memorable experience for those looking to go off the beaten path!
+These ideas could provide a memorable experience for those looking to go a little off the beaten path!

 The Earthquake House